 Complete applications include

-- A application form completed online (Fill out my form), including
+- An application form completed online at our website, including

-- An essay in PDF format uploaded within the online application form
+- An essay [which must be in PDF format] uploaded within the online application form

-- Entries about your activities, achievements, awards, and so on, which you may also supply by uploading an optional résumé, also in PDF format, within the online application form
+- Entries about your activities, achievements, awards, and so on, which you may also supply by uploading an optional résumé, [which must also be in PDF format], within the online application form

-- Official high school or GED transcripts sent to us by your high school
+- Official high school or GED transcripts uploaded at our website by your high school counselor or registrar

-- 3 Confidential letters of recommendation in PDF format; two from people who can comment on your academic qualifications (teachers and counselors) and one from someone who can also comment on your extracurricular activities and personal character (this could also be a teacher or counselor, but perhaps a community member, club advisor, employer, or other non-family); these letters must be submitted on-line directly by the letter-writer.
-Please email the following web address to those writing recommendations for you: http://www.thesunflowerinitiative.com/scholarship/
+- 3 Confidential letters of recommendation on letterhead and in PDF format.
+You should request at least two of the letters from people who can comment on your academic qualifications (teachers and counselors); it is helpful if the third letter comes from someone who can also comment on your extracurricular activities and personal character (this could also be a teacher or counselor, but perhaps a community member, club advisor, employer, or other non-family member); these letters must be submitted on-line to our website directly by the letter-writer.